mnfst/.github/README.md

 # .github
-Community health files for the @Case organization
+Community health files for the Manifest organization